Supermen of America

-The Supermen of America is the name of two fictional superhero teams published by DC Comics.
+The Supermen of America is the name of two superhero teams published by DC Comics.
 The original group first appeared in a special written by Stuart Immonen published in 1999, and a later mini-series written by Fabian Nicieza, which was published in 2000.
 The second group debuted in Superman #714 in 2011.

 The Supermen of America appear in the second season of the television series Superman & Lois.

 Historical Supermen

 The original Supermen of America was an official Superman fan club from the 1940s.
 Comic readers could send away for and receive special membership cards that also doubled as decoders.
 Members also received buttons and special certificates.